-The Company sells its products primarily through high-volume retailers and distributors, Internet service providers, valueadded resellers, PC system integrators, and original equipment manufacturers ("OEMs").
+The Company sells its products primarily through high-volume retailers and distributors, Internet service providers, value-added resellers, PC system integrators, and original equipment manufacturers ("OEMs").
 The Company supports its major accounts in their efforts to offer a well-chosen selection of attractive products and to maintain appropriate inventory levels.

 Relatively few customers have accounted for a substantial portion of the Company's revenues.
 In the third quarter of 2015, three customers accounted for 79% of our total net sales with our largest customer accounting for 48% of our net sales.
 In the first nine months of 2015, three customers accounted for 77% of the Company's total net sales with our largest customer accounting for 46% of our net sales.
 At September 30, 2015, three customers accounted for 90% of our gross accounts receivable, with our largest customer representing 61% of our gross accounts receivable.
 In the third quarter of 2014, three customers accounted for 72% of our net sales with our largest customer accounting for 51% of our net sales.
-At September 30, 2014 three customer accounting for 54% of our net sales.
-At September 30, 2014 three customer accounting for 54% of our net sales.
-At September 30, 2014 three customer accounting for 54% of our net sales.
-At September 30, 2014 three customer accounting for 54% of our net sales.
-At September 30, 2014 three customer accounting for 54% of our net sales.
-At September 30, 2014 three customers accounted for 73% of our total net sales with our largest customer accounting for 54% of our net sales.
+In the first nine months of 2014, three customers accounted for 73% of our total net sales with our largest customer accounting for 54% of our net sales.
 At September 30, 2014 three customers accounted for 88% of our gross accounts receivable, with our largest customer representing 65% of our gross accounts receivable.